 Mastering is an important addition to our native creative toolset and integrates seamlessly throughout your workflow in the Mix Editor.
 Like our entire BandLab platform, this new service is 100% free for all users.
-Unlike other services, with our mastering tool there are no hidden charges, monthly fees, or limitations on quality, and most importantly – we don’t take any named-credits on your production notes.
+Unlike other services, with our free online mastering tool there are no hidden charges, monthly fees, or limitations on quality, and most importantly – we don’t take any named-credits on your production notes.

 Mastering Settings on BandLab

 We designed BandLab mastering using cutting-edge modelling technology, paired with the work of the best mastering engineers from the BandLab community.
-We’ve developed emulations of classic mastering processors to accurately create an industry standard audio signal-chain, including models of the vintage Aphex Aural Exciter™, detailed transient shaping through reel-to-reel tape emulators, a robust multi-band compressor, and a lightning-fast, discrete mastering limiter.
+We’ve developed emulations of classic mastering processors to accurately create an industry-standard audio signal-chain, including models of the vintage Aphex Aural Exciter™, detailed transient shaping through reel-to-reel tape emulators, a robust multi-band compressor, and a lightning-fast, discrete mastering limiter.

-To achieve a high quality, authentic mastered output, we analysed some of the best mastered tracks in the world and used what we discovered to define parameters for our three unique settings.
+To achieve a high-quality, authentic mastered output, we analysed some of the best-mastered tracks in the world and used what we discovered to define parameters for our three unique settings.
 We’ve meticulously tested our mastering chains to ensure effectiveness at improving dynamic and spectral quality.
 The current three Mastering Settings on BandLab at time of the beta release are:

 CD QUALITY: Incredibly versatile setting, boost the overall volume and polish of the track.